 So you got a shiny new Android phone.
 You changed the wallpaper, bought a case that you like, arranged your home screens…you know, made it yours.
 Then someone calls.
 Why on earth are you still using a stock ringtone?
 Get that out of here—it’s time to not only make it look like yours, but sound like it too.

-Making ringtones for you Android phone is actually pretty easy, and there are a few different ways to do it: on the desktop, on the web, and directly from the phone.
-And once you have the perfect tone, all you have to do is drop it into the correct folder.
+Making ringtones for your Android phone is actually pretty easy, and there are a few different ways to do it: on the desktop, on the web, and directly from the phone.
+And once you have the perfect tone, all you have to do is drop it into the correct folder (or, in the case of Android Oreo, just add it to the list).

 Before we get started, it’s worth noting that you can only do this with files you actually have—streaming music won’t work.
 Even music downloaded for offline playback from Google Play Music (or similar) can’t be edited, so you must have access to a tried and true MP3 file for this.